Concurrent Enrollment of High School Students

 The school of attendance maintains the right to apply course credits earned by the student.

 The parent or guardian of a pupil not enrolled in a public school retains the ability to petition directly to the Superintendent/President or designee for the pupil’s special admission on a part- time or full-time basis.

 If a request for special part-time or full-time enrollment is denied for a pupil who has been identified as highly talented and/or highly gifted, the Board shall provide written findings and reasons for the denial within 60 days.
 A recommendation regarding the request for admission, and the denial shall be submitted to the Board at a regularly scheduled meeting that falls at least 30 days after the request for admission has been submitted.

 High School Students

 To be considered for admission as a special part-time or full-time student, the student must meet the eligibility standards established in Education Code, section 48800.05.
 Special part-time and full-time students are given low enrollment priority in accordance with AB 967.
 Full-time students are subject to full tuition and fees.
-Tuition is waived for part-time students as well as all fees except parking, if applicable.
-The application can be downloaded under the Admissions & Records webpage of the College website.
+Tuition as well as all fees, except parking, if applicable, are waived for part-time students.
+The application is available under the Admissions & Records webpage of the College website.